 All student club & organization Presidents recently received an email regarding MataSync.
 MataSync is an online service that will better allow you to manage, organize, and facilitate your organization’s functions.
 To assist you, we have set up a page within MataSync called MataSync Headquarters.
-This page includes “Skill of the Week” videos describing step-by-step instructions on setting up your organization portal, inviting people to your organization portal, filling out your Organization Registration Form (formerly known as URDs), creating membership groups, update your cover photo and profile pictures, update your executive board, granting permissions to members/groups, customizing your organization portal, and so on.
+This page includes videos describing step-by-step instructions on setting up your organization portal, inviting people to your organization portal, filling out your Organization Registration Form, creating membership groups, update your cover photo and profile pictures, update your organization roster, granting permissions to members/groups, customizing your organization portal, and so on.

 Please note that all university recognized student clubs/organizations are required to submit a current and completed Organization Registration Form at the start of every academic year to maintain University Recognition.

 Marketing and Advertising Permits and Policies